guna369/image_water-marking-using-Deep_learning/README.md

-# Neuralmar:Image watermarking using deeplearning
+# Neuralmark:Image watermarking using deeplearning
 Building the next-gen watermark with deep learning: imperceptibly encoding images with un-erasable patterns to verify content ownership.

 ## What it does: